 Those who successfully complete a diversionary program will have the charges against them dropped—no criminal record, no jail time.
 Failure to complete the program may result in the case going back to trial and/or, in some cases, result in a conviction.

 Diversionary programs are difficult to get into.
 Even those who are well qualified are not always admitted due to limited availability.
 A person should always consult with an attorney before getting one’s hopes up of being accepted into a diversionary program.

 Expunging a Drug Possession Conviction

 Those who have been convicted of drug offenses, including possession, will suffer the consequences of having a criminal record.
 However, a person who can go 4 to 6 years without committing further offenses can petition the court to have the conviction expunged.

 A criminal record can only be expunged if it has five or fewer disorderly persons offenses.
 Alternatively, a record can have one indictable offense (felony) and no more than three disorderly persons offenses.
 In addition, many serious offenses can render a person ineligible.

 Expungement paperwork is complicated and requires that the person make the case for having the record expunged.
 It is highly recommended that a person get help from an attorney with experience filing expungements in order to maximize the chances of the record being cleared.

 Frequently Asked Questions

-If you or a loved one was charged with drug possession in New Jersey, contact Adam H. Rosenblum of Rosenblum Law today.
-Mr. Rosenblum is a skilled criminal defense attorney who has helped people in similar situations.
-He will defend your constitutional rights, fight to keep you out of jail, and do what he can to have your possession charges dismissed.
-E-mail or call him today at 888-815-3649.
+If you or a loved one was charged with drug possession in New Jersey, contact the attorneys of Rosenblum Law today.
+Our highly skilled criminal defense attorneys have helped people in many similar situations.
+We can defend your constitutional rights, fight to keep you out of jail, and do what he can to have your possession charges dismissed.
+E-mail or call us today at 888-815-3649.